 Its hassle-free approach is clearly visible from the company's website – the language is as simple as it can be.
-Experts, on the other hand, might not enjoy not being able to read all the tiny details.
-They might also not enjoy the fact that they won't have access to all the nuts and bolts of the clients.
+Experts, on the other hand, might not enjoy not being able to get access to all the nuts and bolts of the clients.
 So if you're a beginner – this one is for you.
-The rest of you might want to look elsewhere.

-It also performed really well in our tests, even though long-distance connections seem to drop in speed (fairly common, to be fair).
+It also performed really well in our tests, even though long-distance connections seem to drop in speed.

 There is a free plan limiting you to 500MB per month.
-Paid plans offer unlimited data and are fairly cheap.
+Paid plans offer unlimited data and are fairly cheap, including:

 A VPN which gives you unlimited connections

 This service offers four native clients – one for Windows, Mac, iOS and Android.
-Be advised that the Android one is still considered freshly out of the oven and could be a bit unstable, so proceed at your own risk.
+Be advised that the Android one is still new and could be a bit unstable, so proceed at your own risk.
 There are also solidly built browser add-ons.